-In 2015 Marie became Matron for Cancer Care at RBCH, managing the Cancer Care Directorate and Palliative Wards at The Royal Bournemouth and Christchurch Hospitals, taking responsibility for their staffing, finance, quality improvements and governance structures.
+In 2015 Marie became Matron for Cancer Care at RBCH, now UHD, managing the Cancer Care Directorate and Palliative Wards at the hospital, taking responsibility for their staffing, finance, quality improvements and governance structures.

 “It’s a great place to live and work and I love my job, I love where I am and I love the people I work with.

 What I love most about my job is that I am here to make it better for patients – although I do all the background work, your end result is to improve the journey for the patients and it gives them a better experience while they are here.”

 Marie added that her time and experiences at BU helped her develop academically, practically and personally.